Tornadoes of 2018: June 29 (Japan)

 On June 29, a strong tornado touched down in Japan, striking the central Honshu city of Maibara, Shiga Prefecture.
 According to a Japan Meteorological Agency confirmed report, the tornado produced F2-level damage along its path.
 Roofs were ripped off of well-built homes, vehicles were damaged, windows were shattered, power poles were downed, and large amounts of scaffolding was destroyed at a construction site.
 A temple in Maibara was severely damaged when the roof of a nearby building was blown off an thrown into the structure.
 A Maibara city government report confirmed that 38 houses were severely damaged, while 102 houses sustained minor damage.
 A total of eight people were injured by the tornado.

 July

-There were 96 tornadoes reported in the United States in July, of which 91 were confirmed.